-- The SEND Coordination award - The school has regular visits from SENDSS specialist teachers and the Behaviour Support Team who provide advice to staff support the success and progress of individual pupils - The NHS Speech Language Therapist visits to assess and plan support for targeted pupils. - The Governor with specific responsibility for SEND will have completed the SEND Governor training
+- The SEND Coordination award (on-going) - The NHS Speech Language Therapist visits to assess and plan support for targeted pupils. - The Governor with specific responsibility for SEND will have completed the SEND Governor training

 How will my child be included in activities outside the classroom including school trips?